 let isHappy = true;

-cannot be re-declared in the same scope, but they can be reassigned.
+letcannot be re-declared in the same scope, but they can be reassigned.

-variable, meaning you can change its value after the initial assignment.
+let in JavaScriptReassignment Allowed: You can reassign a let variable, meaning you can change its value after the initial assignment.

 let x = 5;